Mcraze/React-Practice-Problems/README.md

 # ⚡ React Practice Problems
 This project is designed to help you (and others) learn React.js deeply through hands-on coding.
-It’s a collection of simple yet practical problems that strengthen your understanding of React concepts — perfect for interview preparation or improving your logic-building skills.
+It’s a collection of simple yet practical problems that strengthen your understanding of React concepts, perfect for interview preparation or improving your logic-building skills.

 Before you dive in, make sure you're comfortable with the fundamentals of React, including how the Virtual DOM works and the core React Hooks.